martinescardo/TypeTopology/README.md

 # Various new theorems in constructive univalent mathematics written in Agda

-This development was started by Martin Escardo in 2010 as an `svn` project, and transferred to `github` Monday 5th February 2018.
+This development was started by Martin Escardo at around 2010 as an `svn` project, and transferred to `github` Monday 5th February 2018.

 If you contribute, please add your full (legal or adopted) name and date